 Gluttony is one of the most natural passions, as it arises from the physiological needs of man.
-Every living organism feels hungry and thirsty, but if it is excessive in this need, the natural becomes unnatural and even vicious.
+Every living organism feels hunger and thirst, but if it is excessive in this need, the natural becomes unnatural and even vicious.
 So, the Monk John of Sinai (Ladder) asserts that immoderation in food can become the foundation for other passions , and consequently, pride.
-Rev. John Cassian The Roman notes that gluttony is of three kinds: "Or it begets the desire to eat before the hour is fixed, or seeks a lot of food before eating, without analyzing the qualities of food, or requires delicious food" .
+Rev. John Cassian The Roman notes that gluttony is of three kinds: "Or it begets the desire to eat before the hour is fixed, or looks for polygamy before eating, without analyzing the qualities of food, or requires tasty food" .
 All this gives rise to the ailment of impatience, which conceals selfishness.
 And selfishness is one of the characteristics of pride.

 He is discouraged because he does nothing to correct his condition, and does not do it because he is depressed.

-Obviously, carnal passions are not limited only to the disease of the womb, but are associated with the relaxation of the whole body, the paralysis of volitional efforts, laziness, drowsiness, disobedience, "From here comes the heaviness in the head, the great burden in the body and the relaxation in the muscles, and from this - the need to leave the service of God, because come and indolence create on it a throwing (bows), and neglecting the obeisances of the ordinary, obscuration and coldness of thought ..." .
-The above mentioned remarks of St. Isaac the Syrian are characteristic features of the state of a proud person; This indicates the connection of pride and gluttony.
+Obviously, carnal passions are not limited only to the disease of the womb, but are associated with the relaxation of the whole body, the paralyzing of volitional efforts, laziness, drowsiness, lack of assortment, etc. "From here the heaviness in the head, the great burden in the body and the relaxation in the muscles, and from this - the necessity to leave the service of God, because come and sloth to create a throwing (of the bows of the devil) on it, and neglecting the obeisances of the ordinary, obscuration and coldness of thought ... ".
+The above mentioned remarks of St. Isaac the Syrian are characteristic features of the state of a proud person; this shows the connection between pride and gluttony.

 Discouragement is fueled by pride, because any discontent is evidence of an unwillingness to accept the circumstance as it is.
 Here begins all sorts of searches for the means to satisfy their own desires.
 "And thus, little by little, a man becomes so entangled in harmful occupations as in serpentine convolutions that he can never again be able to unleash himself to achieve perfection ...
 For no one can be restless or enter into other people's affairs, except those who do not want Engage in the work of their hands ".

-Being in this state, a person can not be successful in any of his affairs; He is as if in a closed circle: he is discouraged because he does nothing to correct his condition, and does not do it because he is depressed, laments for life, at God Himself, in that he shows even more irrationality.
+While in this state, a person can not be successful in any of his affairs; he is as if in a closed circle: he is discouraged because he does nothing to correct his condition, and does not do it because he is dejected, laments for life, at God Himself, in that he shows even more irrationality.
 The position of such a person becomes worse from day to day.
-You can compare it with a creditor, who has fallen into the debtor's hole, whose debt is growing, without the possibility of paying it.
+You can compare it with a creditor, who has fallen into the debt hole, whose debt is growing, without the possibility of paying it.
 Drinking wine from despair, he further exacerbates his situation.
-But even if we draw a less tragic picture, the life of the despondent does not promise any acquisitions, for "he who pursues idleness, will be poor (Proverb 12,11), i.e. Or visible, or spiritual, according to which every celebrant is necessarily entangled in different vices and will always be alien to the contemplation of God, or spiritual wealth ".
+But even if we draw a less tragic picture, the life of the despondent still does not promise any acquisitions, because "he who chases idleness, will be poor (Proverb 12,11), i.e. or visible, or spiritual, according to which every celebrant is necessarily entangled in different vices and will always be alien to the contemplation of God, or spiritual wealth ".